MICHIGAN DISABILITY LAWYERS | MICHIGAN SSDI ATTORNEY

 There are a number of ways to begin your Social Security disability claim.
 If your claim is for SSDI only, you can file on the Social Security Administration’s website at www.ssa.gov.
 If your claim is for SSI only or for SSDI and SSI, you must either call the Social Security Administration at 800-772-1213 or go to your local Social Security Field office.
 If you have questions about the Social Security disability application process, contact Mike Morse Law Firm, 855-MIKE-WINS for a free consultation.

 WHAT IF I AM DENIED SOCIAL SECURITY DISABILITY BENEFITS?

 The Social Security Administration routinely denies disabled individuals the disability benefits that they deserve.
 If your application for SSDI or SSI is denied, you have the right to appeal the decision within 60 days.
 Having a Social Security disability attorney handle your appeal greatly enhances the probability that you will win.
 Our firm is deeply committed to helping individuals receive the benefits that they have been denied.
 If the Social Security Administration has denied your claim for disability benefits, contact our qualified disability attorneys.

-Please call us today at 855-MIKE-WINS or e-mail us to learn how we can help.
+Please call our Michigan Social Security Disability Lawyers today at 855-MIKE-WINS or e-mail us to learn how we can help.